Robert Dickie (footballer): Queens Park Rangers

 Dickie signed for Championship club Queens Park Rangers on 1 September 2020, joining on a four-year deal for an undisclosed fee.
 Former QPR and Oxford player Jamie Mackie urged Dickie to sign for QPR and snub Premier League offers claiming it would be better for his long-term development.
 He scored his first goal for QPR in a 2–1 loss to Bristol City on 1 December 2020.
 On 6 March 2021, Dickie scored his second goal for the club against the same opponents as QPR beat Bristol City 2–0 away from home.
 In his first season at the club, Dickie won Supporters' Player of the Year, Players' Player of the Year and Goal of the Season for his long-ranged goal at Middlesbrough on the 17 April 2021.

+Bristol City

+On 5 June 2023, Dickie signed for Championship side Bristol City for an undisclosed seven figure fee, signing a three-year contract with the option for a further year.
+He was voted as the club's Player of the Month for October 2023 and February 2024.

+On 15 October 2025, the club announced Dickie had signed a contract extension until 2028.

 International career

 In March 2014, Dickie received his first call up to the England U18s for their match against Germany U18.
 On the 12 October 2014, Dickie made his debut for the England U19s coming on at half time and keeping a clean sheet in a 8–0 win over Luxembourg.
 Dickie went on to be called up to the England U19s a year later.